 It is hard to not associate the small town of Deadwood with Wild Bill Hickok and Calamity Jane.
 Our 7th Great 8 destination, they designated the entire 1870s gold rush era town a historic landmark in 1961.
 During those wild frontier days, the town was flush with get-rich prospectors, seeking their fortunes.
 Gambling houses, bawdy bordellos, and saloons sprang up on the mining town’s main street.
 Lawlessness was rampant.
 Today visitors to this boisterous boom town can experience all the wild west offered through shootout reenactments that happen on main street every day.
 It is like stepping back into another time.
 Get a drink at Nuttal & Mann’s No. 10 Saloon, where “Wild Bill” Hickok met his untimely demise.
 The town’s legendary gunslinger was shot down in the Saloon while playing poker.

-Be sure to pay your respects to the dead by making the climb to Mount Moriah Cemetery to find the final resting place of Wild Bill Hickok and Calamity Jane.
+Be sure to pay your respects to the dead by making the climb to Mount Moriah Cemetery to find the ultimate resting place of Wild Bill Hickok and Calamity Jane.
 Consider a guided tour of the original site of the Shasta Rooms brothel or try your luck in the casino.
 Looking for the real Deadwood, we took a walk through the Adams Museum to learn the history behind the story of Seth Bullock.
 Also purchase a combination ticket with the Days of ’76 Museum honors Deadwood’s first pioneers.
 They exhibit exceptional depictions of early life in the Dakota Territory, real insight on what life is in the 1800s.

-Last but not least, our 8th Great 8 destination is the mighty Missouri River, which weaves its way across this great state.
+Last but not least, our 8th Dakota Great 8 destination is the mighty Missouri River, which weaves its way across this great state.
 Throughout the Missouri National Recreational River area are many artificial reservoirs that create recreational opportunities for kayaking, fishing, paddle boarding or swimming to escape the heat of summer.
 In Yankton, South Dakota, we stopped to at the Sacred Heart Cemetery to see the gravestone of Jack McCall.
 He shot Wild Bill Hickok while he was holding Aces and Eights (later called the deadman’s hand) at the No 10 saloon in Deadwood.
 Here we walked to the Meridian Bridge.
 It spans the Missouri River between South Dakota and Nebraska.
 In the heart of America, this is a great place for photos.

 Near Chamberlain, South Dakota, the amazing Dignity Statue stands 50 feet tall and is 32 feet wide.
 A stunning tribute to Sacajawea, she overlooks the Missouri River.
 In the rest area, they dedicated a small museum to the 1803 Lewis and Clark Exposition.